Alex & Eve: Critical response

-Alex & Eve (2015) was regarded with mixed opinions, but with overall success.
-Review aggregator Rotten tomatoes gave the film an 82% Fresh Rating, reflecting 11 critic responses in 2015.
+Alex & Eve was regarded with mixed opinions, but with overall success.
 Critic, Greg King, of the Australian Film Critics Association, identifies the film as a "delightful romantic comedy...hold(ing) great appeal for mainstream audiences."
 The Guardian scored the film a 3 out of 5, for "offer(ing) a marketable point of difference to Hollywood...without overplaying their multiculturalism angle."
 Sydney Morning Herald and the Age identified it as "at times broad and a touch gauche but it has the spark of real life, and a sense that it could not have come from anywhere else."

 Cinephilia Film Reviews identifies it as "well-intentioned in its depiction of its Sydney settings, but it is so trivialising in its contrived and ham-fistedly manipulative play for laughs."
-The Australian scored a 1.5 out of 5, of which the film "seems strained...as both families register their horror...the material may have been funny on stage."
+David Stratton of The Australian gave it a 1.5 out of 5, of which the film "seems strained...as both families register their horror...the material may have been funny on stage."
 The Hollywood Reporter recognises its "witty dialogue but delivered intermittently, (with) supporting characters poorly defined, however effective use of the Sydney locations."
 The Herald Sun reports the film as a 1.5 out of 5 of whom the "support players are given too much free rein to indulge in dated histrionics."